larytet/mcachego/README.md

 This implementation allows 5-10M cache operations/s on a single core.
 Round trip "allocation from a pool - store in cache - evict from cache - free to the pool" requires 350ns.
 A single core system theoretical peak is ~3M events/s.
 With packet size 64 bytes this code is expected to handle 100Mb/s line.

-The cache API is a thin wrapper around Go map[int32]int32 and an expiration queue.
+The cache API is a thin wrapper around a custom hashtable and an expiration queue.
 The key is a string and data is unsafe.Pointer.
 See TestAddCustomType() for usage.

 ## ToDo